Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![flat image](images/Day2/1-8.png)

-Note: From a multiple module design file, it is possible to just synthesize a single sub module.
+>Note: From a multiple module design file, it is possible to just synthesize a single sub module.
 This is done using the command ```synth -top sub_module_name```, and is known as Sub Module level Synthesis.
 This is used when,
-- we have multiple instances of the same module and just want to synthesize it once, then replicate it however many times.
+>- we have multiple instances of the same module and just want to synthesize it once, then replicate it however many times.
-- we are using a divide and conquer approach (used in massive designs when the tool does not do an appropriate or well optmised job).
+>- we are using a divide and conquer approach (used in massive designs when the tool does not do an appropriate or well optmised job).

 ### Flop Coding Styles